jzymet/RecommenderComparison/README.md

 Data scientists have turned to <I>hybrid recommenders</I>—in which multiple simple recommenders are combined—to surmount weaknesses displayed by any component recommender in isolation.

-The data scientists on Towards Data Science often use a weighted average between the collaborative and content-based approaches, without comparing the hybrid to other possibilities.
+A variety of data scientists, in a number of prominent articles on Towards Data Science, use a weighted average between the collaborative and content-based approaches, without comparing this approach to other hybrid approaches—e.g., switching between content and collaborative recommendation.

 <b>Question</b>: Amongst a variety of choices for hybrid algorithm, which one works best?
-In other words, how should two recommenders be combined, given a dataset?
+In other words, <i>how</i> should two recommenders be combined, given a dataset?

 ## Solution: